Arthur Evans: Harrow

-After a preparatory school, he entered Harrow School in 1865 at the age of 14.
+After a preparatory school, Evans entered Harrow School in 1865 at the age of 14.
 He was co-editor of The Harrovian in his final year, 1869/70.
 At Harrow he was friends with Francis Maitland Balfour.
 They competed for the Natural History Prize; the outcome was a draw.
 They were both highly athletic, including riding and swimming, and also mountain climbing, during which activity Balfour was killed later in life.
-Evans was near-sighted, but refused to wear glasses.
-His close-up vision was better than normal, enabling him to see detail missed by others.
-Farther away his field of vision was blurry and he compensated by carrying a cane, which he called Prodger, to explore the environment.
+Evans's field of vision was blurry beyond a close distance.
+He compensated by carrying a cane, which he called Prodger, to explore the environment.
 His wit was very sharp, too sharp for the administration, which stopped a periodical he had started, The Pen-Viper, after the first issue.